TritonDataCenter/sdc-booter/README.md

 # sdc-booter

-This repository is part of the Joyent Triton project.
+This repository is part of the Triton Data Center project.
 See the [contribution guidelines](https://github.com/TritonDataCenter/triton/blob/master/CONTRIBUTING.md) and general documentation at the main
 [Triton project](https://github.com/TritonDataCenter/triton) page.